What it Looks Like

 Now that you have a copy of the proximity-search component, here's how to use it in a template...

-{# Dynamically inject Sprig component #}
+{# Load the Sprig component #}

 {{ sprig('_components/proximity-search') }}